 The second session of the Spirit of Lincoln Youth Leadership Academy, "Come Join Us Brother II," was held on August 3, 2013, at the Springfield, Illinois African American History Museum; the Old State Capitol State Historic Site; Lincoln Home National Historic Site; and Oak Ridge Cemetery.
 This Academy session included information about the Civil War and the United States Colored Troops and featured a Civil War encampment, "soldier training" for the youth, a parade through downtown Springfield, and a visit to Civil War graves at Oak Ridge Cemetery.
 Click here for more photos from that event.

-The third session of the Spirit of Lincoln Youth Leadership Academy was held on February 12, 2014, at the Boys and Girls Club of Central Illinois.
+On February 12, 2014, the Spirit of Lincoln Youth Leadership Academy presented a program at the Boys and Girls Club of Central Illinois.
 This Academy session included information on the rights guaranteed to us in the 13th, 14th, and 15th amendments that were a legacy of the Civil War.
 The session also included presentations on Ulysses S. Grant, George Washington Carver, Booker T. Washington, and the Tuskegee Airmen in World War II.
 The day ended with model airplane flight demonstrations.Click here for more photos from that event.

-The fourth session of the Spirit of Lincoln Youth Leadership Academy took place from May 30 through June 1, 2014.
-This "Heritage and Science Weekend" featured visits to historic sites in Illinois and Missouri was made possible through the National Park Foundation's Ticket to Ride program.
+The Spirit of Lincoln Youth Leadership Academy presented a "Heritage and Science Weekend" from May 30 through June 1, 2014.
+This program featured visits to historic sites in Illinois and Missouri was made possible through the National Park Foundation's Ticket to Ride program.
 Click here for more photos from that event.